s-0-p-h-i-a/Flywheel_RPM_Hall_Sensor/README.md

 ---
 ## Usage & Testing

-> ⚠️ Note: The current Arduino sketch may not be fully functional.
+> ⚠️ Note: The current Arduino sketch is not functional.
 The main focus of this project iteration is hardware setup, wiring, and planning.
 Code will require editing and verification during progressive reintegration and testing of all components.

 **1. Hardware Setup**
 - Connect Arduino Uno to sensor shield.